Examine life’s most profound questions and develop essential skills that make you

 stand out in the job market.

-Philosophy and religious study offers a compelling look at fundamental questions of
+Philosophy and ethics offers a compelling look at fundamental questions of life, truth,

-life, truth, value and meaning.
-A degree in Philosophy and Ethics Studies from UND
+value and meaning.
+A degree in Philosophy and Ethics Studies from UND broadens your

 Est. time to complete: